AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 1.1 Create “aviatrix-assume-role-policy”:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Log in in to AWS managment console with secondary AWS account.
+-  Log in to the AWS management console with a secondary AWS account.

 -  Go to Services -> IAM -> Policies -> Create Policy -> Create Your Own
    Policy